pyapp-kit/magicgui/docs/index.md

    graphical user interfaces for functions and dataclasses by annotating with standard python [type hints](https://peps.python.org/pep-0484/).

+While there is some degree of customizeability, the emphasis is on rapid development of relatively simple GUIs, with minimal boilerplate.
+For highly customized GUIs, it may be more appropriate to use a lower-level GUI framework.

 The API is organized into multiple levels:

 <figure markdown>